25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 }
 ```

 - The input element's value is now tracked by React.
 But, this is still not a controlled component.
 Because, due to some business logic the `this.state.firstName` is changed outside of the form's interface (in code without any user action), this will not be reflected in the user interface.
-As, the input element's value is independent of the state, currently it only updates the state.
+As, the input element's value is independent of the state, currently it only updates the state

 - To correct this the input element's value should be bound to the state.
 This can be done by assigning the state to the input value, such as: